s-r-e-e-r-a-j/PHP-REVERSE-SHELL/README.md

 - Works on most PHP-enabled servers

-- Supports tunneling services like Cloudflared, Ngrok, Serveo, and others
+- Supports tunneling services like  Ngrok, Serveo

 - Upload with `.phtml` extension to bypass some filters